hunteke/temoa/README.txt

 $ python create_archive.py

-This makes the model more portable by placing all contents in a single file.
+This makes the model more portable by placing all contents in a single zipped file.
 Now it is possible to execute the model with the following simply command:

-$ ./temoa.py  path/to/dat/file
+$ python temoa.py  path/to/dat/file

 For general help use --help: